gitlabhq/gitlabhq/doc/gitlab-geo/updating_the_geo_nodes.md

 1. Test the data replication by pushing code to the primary and see if it is received by the secondaries

+## Enable Tracking Database

+Geo secondary nodes now can keep track of replication status and recover automatically from some replication issues.
+To get this feature enabled you need to activate the Tracking Database.

+> **IMPORTANT:** For this feature to work correctly, all nodes must be with their clocks synchronized.
+It's not required to set the same timezone,
+but they can' be more than 60 seconds of difference from each other considering UTC time.

+1. Setup clock synchronization service in your Linux distro.
+   This can easily be done via any NTP compatible daemon.

+1. Edit the /etc/gitlab/gitlab.rb:

+    ```
+    geo_postgresql['enable'] = true
+    ```

+1. Create `database_geo.yml` with the information of your secondary PostgreSQL database.
+Note that GitLab will set up another database instance separate from the primary, since this is where the secondary will track its internal
+   state:

+    ```
+    sudo cp /opt/gitlab/embedded/service/gitlab-rails/config/database_geo.yml.postgresql /opt/gitlab/embedded/service/gitlab-rails/config/database_geo.yml
+    ```

+1. Reconfigure GitLab:

+    ```
+    sudo gitlab-ctl start
+    sudo gitlab-ctl reconfigure
+    ```

+1. Set up the Geo tracking database:

+    ```
+    sudo gitlab-rake geo:db:setup
+    ```

 [update]: ../update/README.md